pixbi/duplo/README.md

    end of `body` in `public/index.html`
 7. Write into `public/index.html` tags to include `style.css` and `script.js`

-Note that while compiling the builder creates a temporary `staging/` directory.
+Note that while compiling the builder creates a temporary `tmp/` directory.

+### Building

 Building the project performs these steps: